 Riding a scooter around the Baliem Valley

-Unless you are trekking, this is probably the best way of moving out of Wamena to get an idea of life outside the town.
+Unless you are trekking, this is probably the best way of moving out of Wamena, to manage an independent Baliem Valley tour, and to get an idea of life outside the town.
 We first drove towards the northeastern side of Wamena, along a road snaking through lush vegetation, as the landscape became more and more rural, with larger villages giving way to small thatched, conical shacks and people wearing less and less clothes.

 Indeed, as we drove further afield, it became common to see people in their traditional dress, men wearing only the koteka and bare-breasted women and naked children, who were definitely not ‘dressed’ in this manner for the benefit of tourists, since quite frankly there weren’t any around here.
 They were as incredulous to see us passing by, as we were with their dress, but they were very friendly and mostly waved to us after staring for a while.